-The scope of this document is to give guidelines, to the Contractor constructing the transmission line, regarding the environment.
-This document shall be seen as part of the contract and supplementary to Eskom's TRMSCAAC1 REV 3.
-The management programme must thus be part of the enquiry document to make the recommendations and constraints, as set out in this document, enforceable under the general conditions of contract.
+The scope of this document is to give environmental management guidelines, to the Contractor constructing the transmission line, in fulfilment of ISO 14001 requirements.
+This document is part of the contract and supplementary to Eskom's TRMSCAAC1 REV 3.
+The recommendations and constraints, as set out in this document are enforceable under the general conditions of contract.